Brewmaster Monk Tank Guide – Midnight Season 1 (12.0.1)

 • If you are feeling more confident in your skills as a Brewmaster, consult our “Advanced” raiding build instead, which focuses on maximizing your damage at the expense of a small amount of defense.
 Both builds can still clear any raid content, however.

-• You may still need to talent into Detox at times, or even Hasty Provocation.
+• You may still need to talent into Detox at times, or even Pressure Points.

-• If you are up against a fight with regular add spawns, switch out of Windwalking and instead talent Fatal Touch.
+• If you are up against a fight with regular add spawns, switch out of Windwalking and instead talent Chi Transfer for additional self-healing.

-The War Within Brewmaster Monk Advanced Raiding Talent Build
+Midnight Season 1 Brewmaster Monk Offensive Raiding Talent Build

 Build Notes: